 Tables and Figures

-The maximum cumulative number of tables and figures in Original Articles and Letters to the Editor is 6 and 1 respectively.
-For Reviews and Meta-Analyses the cumulative number of tables and figures should be maximum 6 and minimum 4.
+The maximum cumulative number of tables and figures in Original Articles and Letters to the Editor is 6 and 1, respectively.
+For Reviews and Meta-Analyses the cumulative number of tables and figures should be at least 4, but no more than 6.

 Each table should be typewritten in a separate page and numbered in consecutive Arabic numerals (N).
 It should have a title starting with “Table N. ” in bold and after that a short and concise title (not in bold).
 Lines should be double-spaced.
 Vertical and horizontal lines should be limited to a minimum number.
 Explanatory material should be in footnotes and any non-standard abbreviation should be explained (once more even if it has been explained in the text).
 If data from another published or unpublished source are used, obtain permission and acknowledge fully.